Skip to content

 });

 The bench initialization skill is only run once while the Superhuman Go side panel is open, even if the user clicks the icon again or starts a new chat session.
-Closing the side panel will clear the state of all agents, and the next time is opened the bench initialization will fire again.
+Closing the side panel will clear the state of all agents, and the next time it is opened the bench initialization will fire again.

 Prompt limits